Water Underfloor Heating

 What should be the maximum circuit length?

-To avoid excessive temperature and pressure drops it is recommended that a maximum circuit length of 100m (for the 15, 16 and 20mm pipe) is used.
+To avoid excessive temperature and pressure drops, it is recommended that a maximum circuit length of 100m is used.

 150mm Pipe Spacing

-If you are planning 150mm Pipe Spacing (for high heat loss area such as a conservatories etc), you will need approximately 6.67m of pipe for each m².
+If you are planning 150mm Pipe Spacing (for high heat loss area such as a conservatories, extensions and external buildings), you will need approximately 6.67m of pipe for each m².
 With this option, a 100m coil of pipe will cover up to 15m².

 Note: You might need to allow a few extra meters of pipe for feed and return from and the manifold.